 4.2.
 Establishment and operation of Open Access journals

-The University College of Southeast Norway may contribute resources to the establishment and operation of Open Access journals.
+The University of South-Eastern Norway may contribute resources to the establishment and operation of Open Access journals.
 In order to create a new journal, these criteria must be met:

 1) The establishment of new journals will be based on a scientific justification.
 Comparable journals must be considered before a new one is created.

 2) The journal must be related to USN, e.g., by the editor, editorial members or journal administrative staff being employees or students at the institution.

 3) The journal must have procedures for peer reviewing and satisfy the requirements of a level 1- journal (c.f. national guidelines).

 4) The editor(s) and editorial staff members must be named at the creation of the journal.
 No journal may be created without the editor having a master's degree or better.

 5) The journal must use Creative Commons licensing to ensure that the work can be freely spread.